IBM/event-automation/_eem_11.0/04-security/01-managing-access.md

        ]
    }
    ```

+7. Click **Save**.
-6. Similarly, edit the secret `<custom-resource-name>-ibm-eem-user-roles` to configure the roles and permissions of your users.
+8. Similarly, edit the secret `<custom-resource-name>-ibm-eem-user-roles` to configure the roles and permissions of your users.
 For more information, see [managing roles](../user-roles).

    The changed configuration files are automatically picked up by the {{site.data.reuse.eem_name}} instance, and you can then log in with these users.
-For more information, see [logging into {{site.data.reuse.eem_name}} instance](../../getting-started/logging-in).
+For more information, see [logging in to {{site.data.reuse.eem_name}}](../../getting-started/logging-in).

 ### Using the CLI